-The final meeting of the three is set against a chaotic background of a town under attack from the sea; that’s due to another strand of the narrative and to go into would distract from this subject matter.
+The final meeting of the three is set against a chaotic background of a town under piratical attack from the sea; that’s due to another strand of the narrative and to go into would distract from this subject matter.
 Karlyn enthused by her role wants to arrest and restrain Trelli, Arketre wants to approach with caution.
 All intentions get swept up in the background chaos; file and Custodian are missing assumed dead , leaving Arketre with the responsibility of getting Trelli out of danger and to her immediate commanders.
 By now Karlyn is content to follow whatever Arketre (named by her as ‘Flaxi‘- blonde hair) decides.
-Trelli distressed, scared by the nascent powers she has displayed looks to Arketre for protection, and their journey, soon to be disrupted begins.
+Trelli distressed, scared by the nascent powers she has displayed looks to the more apparently sympathetic Arketre for protection, and their journey, soon to be disrupted begins.

 Having one Alpha character can lead to a great deal of their introspection or repetition, and often wasting of the potential of the associates.
-They might have their ‘moments on stage’ objecting to certain actions and decisions and even quit the company (or get sacrificed for the plot), but tend to still gather about the said Alpha when they are being heroic.
+These ‘associates’ might have their ‘moments on stage’ objecting to certain actions and decisions and even quit the company (or get sacrificed for the plot), but tend to still gather about the said Alpha when they are being heroic.
 That notion often works quite well with a very good writer or one who knows their readership and supplies the goods, an equally laudable skill and artistry.

 I chose another alternative; a group of folk drawn together by circumstances and a possible empathy through the Ethereal / Stommigheid / Astatheia .
 Being very much individuals from differing background and outlooks they squabble, also being uncertain of just what they are supposed to be doing there is never one dominant personality, any one of them will take the lead or get very stubborn, being supported by either of the others or ganged up on by the other pair.
 Very much like any other bunch of folk.
 Initially it was Arketre with her military ways who took the decisions, that fractured under stress, and returned, and went away again and so on.
-Much more fun to right.
+Much more fun to write.